karstengresch/symbiotishift/README.md

 # Welcome!
 Hack along with OpenShift@symbioticon 2018

-Hi, we're proud offering you a fully-fledged OpenShift server for your development and demoing needs at the symbioticon 2018 in Frankfurt.
+Hi!
+We're so proud offering you a fully-fledged OpenShift server for your development and demoing needs at the **symbioticon 2018** in Frankfurt.

-To get you started quickly, we put useful here together so you can get up to speed and focus.
+To get you started quickly, we the collected information we think is most needed for the hackathon.

 ## What is OpenShift
+OpenShift is a developer-centric enterprise Kubernetes distribution.
+It covers the entire lifecycle from code commit to running your containerized application in production with built-in functionality.

 ## Why Should the Team use OpenShift